aarzalluz/singlecell-isoform-simulation/README.md

 in the form of .RData files.
 These files are also designated whith appropriate prefixes where needed.

-- `sr_trancsriptome.rda`: contains the transcript sequences from in Tardaguila et al. (2017), upon which we based our simulation, and their fasta headers.
+- `sr_trancsriptome.rda`: contains the transcript sequences from Tardaguila et al. [2], upon which we based our simulation, and their fasta headers.
 - `gene.isoform_table.rda`: contains the isoform name and the gene they belong to, also obtained from the Tardaguila et al. [2] transcriptome.